 Scripture Reading: 2 Timothy 4:7; 1 Corinthians 9:24-27; Isaiah 43:1-2

 “It’s a marathon, not a sprint!”
-As of the time of this writing, the current world record for the 100-metre sprint is 9.58 seconds, held by Usain Bolt, the “fastest Man on Earth”.
+As of the time of this writing, the current world record for the 100-metre sprint is 9.58 seconds, held by Usain Bolt, the “Fastest Man on Earth.”
 That’s fast!
-The current world record holder for the marathon (26.2 miles) is Eliud Kipchoge with a time of 2 hours, 1 minute and 39 seconds.
-That’s fast too.
-Two very different events.
-Two different: skill sets, body types, training regimens, preparations and strategy.
+The current world record holder for the marathon (26.2 miles) is Eliud Kipchoge, with a time of 2 hours, 1 minute and 9 seconds.
+That’s fast too!
+These are two very different events: two different skill sets, body types, training regimens, preparations, and strategies.

-Often, marathoners experience what is known as “hitting the wall’ around the 18–20-mile mark where their legs feel like concrete, utter fatigue and negativity set in, and they doubt that the race actually has a finish line.
+Marathoners often experience what is known as “hitting the wall” around the 18–20-mile mark, where their legs feel like concrete, utter fatigue and negativity set in, and they doubt that the race has a finish line.

 Life can feel like this for many of us.
-The last 2 and a half years has been difficult on all of us.
-The pressures of everyday life—inflation and finances, family, children, work, fatigue, and more—set in and we hit the wall.
+The pressures of everyday life—inflation and finances, family, children, work, fatigue, and more—set in, and we hit the wall.
 We forget the thrill of blasting out of the gates as a new Christian.
-We let other priorities get in the way of our time with God and His word.
+We let other priorities get in the way of our time with God and His Word.
 We stop pressing in.

-If we’re tired, let’s take a breath; remember, we’re not alone.
+If we’re tired, let’s take a breath; remember, we are not alone.
 God will help us if we keep pressing into Him and let Him press into us.
 There is a finish line unlike any other which we’ll reach once we’re standing in God’s presence.
-Hebrews 12:1-4 encourages us to throw off the weights and sins that hold us back, “and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith.”
+Hebrews 12:1-4 encourages us to throw off the weights and sins that hold us back, “and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith” (v.1-2).

-So, when your run becomes a shamble, and you hit the wall, don’t get discouraged.
-God knows exactly where are in your journey; He knows the next steps and He’s waiting for you to press into Him so He can run the race with you.
-Remember it’s a marathon, not a sprint.
+So, don’t get discouraged when your run becomes a shamble and you hit the wall.
+God knows exactly where you are in your journey; He knows the next steps, and He’s waiting for you to press into Him so He can run the race with you.
+Remember, it’s a marathon, not a sprint.

-Reflect: Spend time reflecting on what you were like when you first gave your life to Christ.
+Reflection: Spend time reflecting on what you were like when you first gave your life to Christ.
 What steps might you take to recapture some of those days?